chris-dworschak/chris-dworschak/README.md

-## Welcome to my GitHub page (moved)
+## Welcome to my GitHub page (MOVED)

-Important notice: all projects are moved to GitLab @[https://gitlab.com/chris-dworschak/](https://gitlab.com/chris-dworschak/), including the development versions of the CRAN packages [acled.api](https://CRAN.R-project.org/package=acled.api) and [disastr.api](https://CRAN.R-project.org/package=disastr.api).
+Hi there.
+I'm a post-doctoral researcher at the Norwegian University of Science and Technology (NTNU) and a fellow at the Michael Nicholson Centre for Conflict and Cooperation, University of Essex.
+For more information on my research have a look at [my website](https://www.chrisdworschak.com/).

-Existing project versions are kept here for dependencies, but will not receive updates anymore.
-In case of any issues with the code, please switch pulls to my GitLab profile for latest releases.
+Note: I moved all projects to GitLab @[https://gitlab.com/chris-dworschak/](https://gitlab.com/chris-dworschak/), including the development versions of the CRAN packages [acled.api](https://CRAN.R-project.org/package=acled.api) and [disastr.api](https://CRAN.R-project.org/package=disastr.api).
+GitHub only contains mirrors of the original GitLab repositories.
+This is a one-way pipeline, so merge requests on GitHub are not accepted.
 In case of questions do not hesitate to get in touch.
-For more information on my research have a look at [my website](https://www.chrisdworschak.com/).